-English 10H Course Description
+English 10 Course Description

 Welcome to 10th Grade English!
 This semester, we will be exploring literature and various perspectives that contribute to the diverse body of literature available to readers in contemporary society.
 The perspectives will be expressed in various forms of literature including novels, poems, and short stories.
 We will have writing assignments, presentations, and projects that correspond and enhance what we are reading in and out of class.
 In addition, we will focus on vocabulary building and grammar.
 We have a lot to cover this year and my job is to make it (relatively) interesting- that is what I aspire to do.
-In comparison to English 10C, this course is substantially more rigorous.
-The purpose of English 10H is to prepare you for Advanced Placement Literature and Composition.

-English 10H Curriculum Overview
+English 10 Curriculum Overview

-Quarter Unit Title Writing Objective Text(s) 1 Literary Analysis Literary Analysis Life of Pi by Yann Martel; Short Stories 2 Research Writing & Tragedy in Literature Research Paper Selected Readings- Native Literature; Night by Elie Wiesel 3 Argumentative Writing & Historical Fiction Argument Paper Kindred by Octavia E. Butler; A Mid-Summer Night's Dream by William Shakespeare 4 Personal Narrative & Memoirs Personal Narrative Independent Reading; Poetry Unit
+Quarter Unit Title Writing Objective Text(s) 1 Narratives & Epics Personal Narrative The Odyssey by Homer; Short Stories 2 Research Writing & Tragedy in Literature Research Paper The Glass Castle by Jeanette Walls; Nonfiction articles & essays 3 Argumentative Writing & Historical Fiction Argumentative Paper Kindred by Octavia E. Butler; A Midsummer Night's Dream by William Shakespeare 4 Literary Analysis Literary Analysis MSND continued; Poetry Unit; Other